Shrink (film)

 Shrink is a 2009 American independent black comedy-drama film about a psychiatrist who treats members of the entertainment industry in Los Angeles, California.
-It was directed by Jonas Pate, written by Thomas Moffett, and stars Kevin Spacey and along with an ensemble cast.
+It is directed by Jonas Pate, written by Thomas Moffett, and stars Kevin Spacey with an ensemble cast.
 The film premiered at the 2009 Sundance Film Festival and includes music by Jackson Browne.
+Shrink received negative reviews from critics, praising Spacey's performance but critical of the film's scripting and directing.

 Plot

-In Hollywood, Psychiatrist Dr. Henry Carter (Kevin Spacey): most of Carter's patients are luminaries in the film industry, each undergoing their own life crisis.
+In Hollywood, psychiatrist Dr. Henry Carter treats mostly luminaries in the film industry, each undergoing their own life crisis.
 Carter lives in a large, luxurious house overlooking the Hollywood Hills and has published a hugely successful self-help book.
-However, he is disheveled and lives alone in his large house.
-He smokes marijuana at home, in his car and behind his office, when not seeing patients.
-Carter routinely drinks himself to sleep around his house, waking up in his clothes and never enters his bedroom.
+However, he is disheveled and lives alone.
+He smokes marijuana at home, in his car and behind his office when not seeing patients.
+Carter routinely drinks himself to sleep around his house, waking up in his clothes, but never enters his bedroom.
 Despite his own problems, Carter continues psychotherapy with his patients, maintaining his incisiveness, compassion and strong doctor-patient relationships.

-Around some of Carter's patients, Patrick (Dallas Roberts) is a high-powered talent agent who is both narcissistic and anxiety- ridden, with a germ phobia, Seamus (Jack Huston) is an actor addicted to various drugs and alcohol, and one of Patrick's biggest clients, Seamus is not one of Carter's patients, but they share a drug-dealer named Jesus (Jesse Plemons).
-Jack Holden (Robin Williams) is another popular celebrity with a drinking problem, about which he is in denial.
+Focusing on some of Carter's patients, Patrick is a high-powered talent agent who is both narcissistic and angst-ridden, with germ phobia.
+Seamus is an actor addicted to various drugs and alcohol, and one of Patrick's biggest clients.
+Seamus is not one of Carter's patients, but they share a drug-dealer named Jesus.
+Jack Holden is another popular celebrity with a drinking problem, about which he is in denial.
 He continues therapy, however, because he believes that he has a sex addiction.
-Kate (Saffron Burrows) is an actress in her thirties, who is intelligent, compassionate and poised, but is facing fewer career opportunities because of Patrick's notion that her age is a limitation.
-Her rock-star husband, who she says "wasn't always like this," is self-centered and cheating on her.
-Carter's newest patient, Jemma (Keke Palmer) is a troubled high-school student, who is required to see a therapist by her school, after cutting her hand by punching a mirror.
-She is referred to Carter by his father as a pro bono case because like Carter's wife, Jemma's mother died by suicide.
+Kate is an actress in her thirties who is intelligent, compassionate and poised, but is facing fewer career opportunities because of Patrick's notion that her age is a limitation.
+Her rock-star husband, who she says "wasn't always like this", is self-centered and is cheating on her.
+Carter's newest patient, Jemma, is a troubled high-school student who is required by her school to see a therapist after cutting her hand by punching a mirror.
+She is referred to Carter by his father as a pro-bono case because, like Carter's wife, Jemma's mother died by suicide.
 Jemma is an avid moviegoer who aspires to become a filmmaker.